1

 Password: Colorado2023

-The Environmental Justice Reporting Tool for Air Quality Regulation 3 automatically generates an Environmental Justice Report (EJ Report) that includes most of the information needed for the summary.
+The Environmental Justice Reporting Tool for Air Quality Regulation 3 automatically generates an Environmental Justice Report required for the Environmental Justice Summary.
 The tool can provide information on:

 • Whether a facility is located in a disproportionately impacted community.